HiStructClient/histruct-docs/docs/en/cad/getting-started-roofs/roofFlashingOptions.md

 ## Modifying flashing geometry

 All flashings can be modified in terms of geometry.
 You can move the polyline vertices to change the position of the flashings.
 You can also adjust the bending angle of some of the flashings.
-The generator does this automatically, but you can change this by clicking *Edit* and then *Geometry* where you can change the angle or position of the polyline.
+The generator does this automatically, but you can change this by clicking *Edit* and then *Geometry* where you can change the angle or geometry of the polyline.

 ### Adjusting the angle